kyllikki/stronghelp-cgi/cgi-util/README.txt

       you no longer need to recompile the CGI after editing that HTML.
       Changes take effect immediately.

-      This program sets the following global variable:
+      This function sets the following global variable:

         int cgi_errno
         -------------